Carol Lynn Pearson’s Finding Mother God: Poems to Heal the World

 Historically, before humans had the ability to make white cloth, white was only found in pure, driven snow.
 Why is ‘snow’ not oppression and patriarchy?

 Going back even farther, before humans encountered snow as they hadn’t traveled north from warmer climates, they certainly saw the early morning light and at first, it wasn’t white.
-Much like early humans, the colors of the early light were dark, multi-hued, then growing light and lighter still, until the sun emerged and became pure light.
+Much like the skin of our ancestors, the colors of the early light were dark, multi-hued.
+Then, as moments passed, the colors of the sky began to grow light and lighter still, until the sun emerged into a pure light.

 But we know early humans worshipped the sun because it provided safety in sight and illumination, and so the hot, noon sun was neither evil nor good.
 It simply was.

-So, if we think back while incorporating all the things we’ve picked up along the way, why is white light not “patriarchal, oppressive”?
-And it must be said that there is no such thing as pure-white skin.
-No skin contains zero pigmentation.
+So, if we think back while incorporating all the things we’ve picked up along the way, why is white light not “patriarchal, oppressive” either?
+And it must be noted here that there is no such thing as pure-white skin—human skin with zero pigmentation.
+The colors are all there.

 That said, today, I’m writing from a place where we take things of this nature, not at literal, face value, but as they are meant to be taken: representations of the non-verbal “everythings” that have existed throughout recorded time.